MrAlias/rkhunter/README.md

 ## Usage

-### Configuring RKHunter to not complain about its own configuration.
+### Configuring RKHunter to not complain about its own configuration

 When the rkhunter tool's configuration differs from what your package manager specifies it should be it will be reported as an error.
 One way to prevent this would be to specify the main configuration file to the `pkgmgr_no_vrfy` when declaring the resource: